Skip to content

 await this.ctx.container.interceptOutboundHttp("203.0.113.0/24", updated);

-The Container class will call these methods automatically when using the various functions shown above.
+The Container class calls these methods automatically when you use the functions shown above.
+You can also call them directly for cases the class does not cover.

 Local development